-Serbia: Costs of Environment alignment with EU standards14.
-December 2016. / News Serbia Energy
+Serbia: Costs of Environment alignment with EU standards, News Serbia Energy

 What is the outcome of SERBIA in the European Commission Report when it comes to Chapter 27, and are the things actually like that as being written in the Report.

 Recently published European Commission Report on enlargement policy for 2016 for Serbia regarding “the most difficult and most expensive” chapter, Chapter 27, which deals with the environment and climate change, says the following: Serbia has achieved some level of preparation in this area.
 Some progress has been made in further aligning policies and legislation with the acquis, including in waste, nature protection and climate change.
 Serbia improved its strategic planning and set up a Green Fund, both key recommendations in 2015.
 In the coming period,